-- 3. Except as provided in Article 7, Section (a), adoption/foster parent leave shall be without pay or increment. - 4.
+- 4. Teachers or nurses on parental leave may apply their accumulated sick leave days up to fifteen (15) days.
+Paid leave may only be used for days during which school is in session.
+Otherwise, parental leave shall be without pay or increment.
 Upon return from a leave taken under this provision, the employee shall be returned to his/her previous position unless there has been a reduction in force, in which case the provisions of Article 16 will apply. - 5.
 During the periods of Parental Leave under FMLA and MMLA, the Town will pay its portion of the employee's health insurance.

+(c) Military Leave

-(c) Military leave without pay shall be granted for a period not exceeding five (5) years to any teacher or nurse who is inducted or enlists in any branch of the Armed Forces of the United States.
+Military leave without pay shall be granted for a period not exceeding five (5) years to any teacher or nurse who is inducted or enlists in any branch of the Armed Forces of the United States.
 Upon discharge from active duty, the teacher or nurse may within six (6) months apply for reinstatement and shall be placed on the salary schedule at the level he/she would have achieved had he/she remained actively employed in the Wellesley School System during the period of his/her absence.

+(d) Service Leave

-(d) Any full-time teacher with Professional Teacher Status shall be granted a leave of absence without pay for a period not exceeding two (2) years to work with the Peace Corps, Commonwealth or National Teacher Corps.
+Any full-time teacher with Professional Teacher Status shall be granted a leave of absence without pay for a period not exceeding two (2) years to work with the Peace Corps, Commonwealth or National Teacher Corps.
 Upon return from such leave, the teacher shall be placed on the salary schedule at the level he/she would have achieved had he/she remained actively employed in the Wellesley School System during the period of his/her absence.